Hope railway station (England): Facilities

-The station is unmanned; however, Northern installed automatic ticket vending machines at the station in 2018 to allow passengers to buy tickets before boarding.
+The station is unstaffed; however, Northern installed automatic ticket vending machines at the station in 2018 to allow passengers to buy tickets before boarding.
 The only remaining structures here are a lattice footbridge and standard shelters on each platform (only parts of each one are now in use).
 Train running information is provided via CIS displays, automated announcements, a pay phone and timetable poster boards.
 No step-free access is available to either platform.

 Service

 The off-peak service Monday to Saturday is typically one train per hour in each direction between Sheffield and Manchester Piccadilly; until 2018, the service was generally two-hourly on weekdays.
 On Sundays, the service is two-hourly in the morning but increases to hourly in the afternoon.

 East Midlands Railway call here with the first service of the day to Manchester and also on the final return working.
 All other services are provided by Northern Trains.
 A normal weekday service operates on most bank holidays.